VoltDB/voltdb/tests/geb/vmc/README.md

       voltdb/tests/geb/vmc/src/resources/GebConfig.groovy (timeoutSeconds only)
    So for more info, see there, or the code (especially SqlQueriesTest).

-Note 4: If you want to run these tests regularly on your machine, you may want to set your Firefox Preferences (under Advanced, Update) to something other than "Automatically install updates" ("Check for updates, but let me choose whether to install them" is a good choice), so that your version of Firefox does not get ahead of what Selenium can handle.
+Note 5: If you want to run these tests regularly on your machine, you may want to set your Firefox Preferences (under Advanced, Update) to something other than "Automatically install updates" ("Check for updates, but let me choose whether to install them" is a good choice), so that your version of Firefox does not get ahead of what Selenium can handle.

-Note 5: Running the tests against Safari does not currently work; no other browsers (besides Firefox & Chrome) are currently supported.
+Note 6: Running the tests against Safari does not currently work; no other browsers (besides Firefox, Chrome and Internet Explorer) are currently supported.
 (The browser drivers are specified in voltdb/tests/geb/vmc/src/test/resources/GebConfig.groovy.)

+Note 7: For now, these tests must be run in a graphical environment, where the browser can be launched, though we hope to add a "headless" option eventually.